ArduPilot/ardupilot_wiki/dev/source/docs/raspberry-pi-via-mavlink.rst

     Port = 14550
     PortLock = 0

-MAVp2p
+mavp2p
 ------

 mavp2p is a flexible and efficient Mavlink proxy / bridge / router, implemented in the form of a command-line utility.
-Like mavlink-router, p2p can replace mavproxy in companion computeres with limited resources.
-MAVp2p has pre-built binaries for most common Raspberry PI architectures. `MAVp2p <https://github.com/aler9/mavp2p>`__.
+Functioning like MAVProxy's router, mavp2p can replace MAVProxy in companion computers with limited resources. mavp2p has pre-built binaries for most common Raspberry PI architectures. `MAVp2p <https://github.com/aler9/mavp2p>`__.

 DroneKit
 --------